LCEP Lead Producer: Progress Blog

 I am a passionate advocate for the value, importance and significance of cultural and creative activity in the lives of children and have been since I returned to Lincolnshire in 2003.

-Returning to take up a post to lead the Cultural Education Partnership feels very much like a return home.
+Returning to take up a post to lead the Cultural Education Partnership in Lincolnshire feels very much like a return home.

 Early Progress...